Restricted Data

+Access to Restricted Data requires an L clearance or a Q clearance from the Department of Energy.

+History

 The concept was initially introduced, with similar wording, in the Atomic Energy Act of 1946.
 It was added at a relatively late moment to the bill by its creators, after the Gouzenko affair was leaked to the press and caused a fear of loss of "the secret" of the atomic bomb, as well as fears that the Espionage Act of 1917 was not sufficiently adequate.

 The Atomic Energy Act of 1946 further specified that anyone who: